fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ##### Response Description:
 - `user_id`: int, database identifier of the logged in user, part of response only if login is successful
 - `name`: string, user's name, part of response only if login is successful
-- `title`: string, title of user , part of response only if login is successful
+- `title`: string, title of user, part of response only if login is successful
 - `skip_guide`: boolean, indicates whether or not the user has requested to skip introductory materials, part of response only if login is successful
 - `website_admin`: boolean, describes a super-user status, part of response only if login is successful
 - `affiliations`: list, indicates which agencies this user is a part of and what permissions they have at that agency, part of response only if login is successful
     - `agency_name`: string, name of agency user is affiliated with
-    - `permission`: string, permission type for user (reader, writer, submitter, website_admin, fabs)
+    - `permission`: string, permission type for user (reader, writer, submitter, website_admin, editfabs, fabs)
 - `message`: string, login error response "You have failed to login successfully with MAX", otherwise says "Login successful"
 - `errorType`: string, type of error, part of response only if login is unsuccessful
 - `trace`: list, traceback of error, part of response only if login is unsuccessful